ppocma/ppocma/README.md

             action = agent.act(sess,observation)

             # Simulate using the action
             # Note: this tutorial does not repeat the same action for multiple steps,
-            # unlike the Run.py script used for the ICML paper results.
+            # unlike the Run.py script used for the paper results.
             # Repeating the action for multiple steps seems to yield better exploration
             # in most cases, possibly because it reduces high-frequency action noise.
             nextObservation, reward, done, info = sim.step(action[0, :])